bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

   # scala
 ```

-### Bazel data subdirectory
+## Bazel data subdirectory

 `.ijwb/.blaze` is the Bazel data subdirectory, containing mostly IntelliJ module
 definitions.

-Note that the actual persistent serialized data is not stored in this directory.
+Note that the actual persistent serialized data is not in this directory.
+To
-To locate the serialized data, read the [IntelliJ
+locate the serialized data, read the [IntelliJ
 documentation](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs)
 to find the OS-specific directory.